-A. Read all General Rules for 4-H Show.
-Other regulations the same as Junior Fair.

-- B. Breed Association registration number must be included for all purebred animals on entry form.
+- A. Read all General Rules for 4-H Show. - B. Breed Association registration number must be included for all purebred animals on entry form.
 Registration papers must be available during 4-H Show for inspection. - C. Illinois 4-H members will receive one premium per class exhibited. - D. Yearling Heifers that have calved must show in the cow class. - E. No bulls will be shown.